DataDog/documentation/content/en/security_platform/application_security/_index.md

   text: "Introducing Datadog Application Security"
 - link: "/security_platform/application_security/how-appsec-works/"
   tag: "Documentation"
-  text: "How Application Security Monitoring Works"
+  text: "How Application Security Management Works"
 - link: "https://www.datadoghq.com/product/security-platform/application-security-monitoring/"
   tag: "Product Page"
-  text: "Datadog Application Security Monitoring"
+  text: "Datadog Application Security Management"
 ---

 {{< img src="/security_platform/application_security/app-sec-landing-page.png" alt="A security signal panel in Datadog, which displays attack flows and flame graphs" width="75%">}}

-Datadog Application Security Monitoring (ASM) provides observability into application-level attacks that aim to exploit code-level vulnerabilities, such as Server-Side-Request-Forgery (SSRF), SQL injection, Log4Shell, and Reflected Cross-Site-Scripting (XSS).
+Datadog Application Security Management (ASM) provides observability into application-level attacks that aim to exploit code-level vulnerabilities, such as Server-Side-Request-Forgery (SSRF), SQL injection, Log4Shell, and Reflected Cross-Site-Scripting (XSS).
 You can monitor application security for apps hosted directly on a server, Docker, Kubernetes, AWS ECS, and (for supported languages) AWS Fargate.

 ASM leverages Datadog [tracing libraries][1], the [Datadog Agent][2], and in-app detection rules to detect threats in your application environment and trigger signals whenever an attack targets your production system, or a vulnerability is triggered from the code.